KidZania Tokyo

 KidZania Tokyo is a family edutainment center amusement park, in the LaLaport Toyosu, Tokyo, Japan opened in October 2006.
 A part of the Mexican Kidzania franchise, Kidzania Tokyo is the third ever Kidzania theme park ever built, preceded by Mexico City and Monterrey, and succeeded by Kidzania Jakarta.

 Overview

 Like other Kidzania Theme parks, the Tokyo franchise offers 70 occupations for enjoyment by children; nevertheless, it was nearly identical to any other Kidzania theme parks in the franchise.

 The park, as like other parks (excluding Kidzania Jakarta) in the franchise, aimed at children from the age of three to fourteen.
 Although it looks smaller than any other parks in the franchise, the occupations offered remained similar to its Mexican counterparts.

-Hours of operation

-There have been no changes during the past few years.
-However, Kidzania Tokyo is occasionally closed for maintenance on weekdays.
-Kidzania Tokyo is open for two sessions every day, unlike Kidzania Jakarta.